-- It results from tissue invasion by the second-stage larvae of two intestinal roundworms: Toxocara canis (a common parasite of dogs) and Toxocara cati (a common parasite of cats).
+- It is caused by invasion of the second-stage larvae of 2 intestinal roundworms: Toxocara canis and Toxocara cati (a common parasite of dogs and cats, respectively).

-- Humans acquire the infection as accidental hosts by ingesting soil contaminated with Toxocara eggs (geophagia), ingestion of contaminated food, or the oral-fecal route; the roundworm parasites complete their life cycles in the small intestines of dogs and cats; maturation of the adult worm does not occur in humans.
+- Humans acquire the infection by accidental ingestion of contaminated soil or food with Toxocara eggs, or the oral-fecal route; the roundworm parasites complete their life cycles in the small intestines entering circulation and migration to different organs.

-- Disease can present as immediate-type and delayed-type hypersensitivity responses, depending on tissue type and host damage.
+- Disease can present as immediate and delayed hypersensitivity responses, depending on tissue type and host damage.
 (Figure 9)

-- Commonly affected tissues: liver, lungs, and central nervous system (visceral larvae migrans or VLM), and the eyes (ocular larvae migrans or OLM)
+- Liver, lungs, and central nervous system are commonly infected by visceral larvae migrans (VLM), and the eyes by ocular larvae migrans (OLM).